Featured

 Conclusion: Active vs. Passive Funds - Making the Right Investment Choice

 If you prefer a hands-on approach with the potential for higher returns and can handle the extra fees and risks, an actively managed mutual fund scheme could be a strong choice.
 But if you want to keep things simple, with predictable returns and minimal involvement, a passively managed fund might be better for your portfolio management strategy.
-Ultimately, your investor profile—your goals, risk tolerance, and budget—should guide your choice.
+Ultimately, your investor profile, including your goals, risk tolerance, and budget, should guide your choice of the right demat app for managing investments and participating in opportunities such as IPOs and other market offerings.

 Calculate Your Expected Investment Returns Using Our Investment Calculator